 Whether you have to meet your business partner or attend a business meeting in another city or even country, there’s no doubt that business trips can be stressful.
 You have already got so many things in your mind and the last thing you want to do is to deal with the flight issues.

-Here, you need to plan everything well before you start your business trip to combat stress and anxiety.
+If you want to combat the stress and anxiety that comes with traveling, you need to plan everything well before you start your business trip.
 Otherwise, it can affect your work performance.
 For instance, if you’re traveling to or from Albany, you can book an Albany airport parking spot online for yourself in advance to make departure or arrival a breeze.